 Intersection of Foster Care and Mental Health

 The Y was among the first agencies in Washington State to integrate mental health services with foster care.
 Over 30 years ago, the driving force behind our innovative model was to reduce barriers for foster families to get the services they needed without having to go from agency to agency.
-This people-centered approach remains core to our program today, where qualifying families have access to a therapist and psychiatrist in addition to an assigned case manager.
+This people-centered approach remains core to our program today, where youth who are eligible have access to a therapist, a behavior specialist, and a psychiatrist in addition to their assigned case manager.

 As explained by Jill, a YMCA therapeutic foster parent: "This program is rich with caring, supportive professional staff, families and volunteers.
 The children we care for have endured and thrived through tremendous trauma and challenges.
 The perseverance of the YMCA staff and foster parents to support them through life milestones and ensure their safety and well-being is impressive."